 To keep the chicken submerged, place a heavy plate, or a flat-bottomed bowl filled with some water over the chicken in the brine container.

-Use the following brining time chart for chicken as a guide.
-Adjust within the brining times to achieve more or less salty flavor.
+Use the brining times for chicken listed below as a guide.
+Adjust within those times to achieve more or less of a salty flavor.

 Always brine in a non-reactive container.
 Glass, porcelain, crockery, plastic and stainless steel are all OK.
 Aluminum, copper and wood are not.

 After brining, rinse the chicken well in cold, running water.
 Pat dry with a clean towel.

 Now that the chicken is brined, it's ready to be seasoned with your favorite dry rub and smoked or grilled.
 Brined chicken usually takes less time to cook, which is another benefit of brining.

 If you haven't brined chicken before, you'll definitely notice an improvement in both flavor and texture.